SteveDeJongh/LS_170/review.md

 A cipher suite is used by TLS for different aspects of establishing and maintaining a secure connection.

 113. **How does TLS add a security layer to HTTP?**
+TLS adds a security layer to HTTP by establishing a securing connection for data transfer.

 114. **Compare HTTP and HTTPS.**
+The biggest difference between HTTP and HTTPS is that HTTP does not use encryption to protect data between client and server.

 115. **Does HTTPS use other protocols?**
+HTTPS using TLS as an additional protocol for safe encrypted data transfer and the establishment of secure connections betwene client and server.

-116. **How do you know a website uses HTTPS?**
+116. **How do you know a website uses HTTPS?** https will be visible in the URL, and will also required the use of site cerificates which can be viewed in most browsers.

 117. **Give examples of some protocols that would be used when a user interacts with a banking website.
 What would be the role of those protocols?**
 118. **What is server-side infrastructure?
 What are its basic components?**
+The basic components of server-side infrastructure would be; web-server, application server, and a data store.
+The web server is typically a server that responds to requests for static assets; files, images, css, javascript, etc.
+THe application server, is typically where application and business logic resides, and is where more complicated requests are handled.
+The data store, is often where the application layer will go to consult persistent data like a relational database, to retrive or create data.

 119. **What is a server?
 What is its role?**
+A server is essentially a program or bit of software that someone wrote and their purpose is to serve webpages.

 120. **What are optimizations that developers can do in order to improve performance and minimize latency?**
+The simplest of techniques is to consider whether every resource or depency that your application uses is strictly necessary.

+Another technique for improivng profmrance is data compression.

+Reusing TCP Connections.

+DNS Optimizations
+As every request to connec to a domain will involve a DNS lookup, this area is a prime candidate for optimization.
+The first way to improve this is by reducing the number of host names that need to be resolved.
+Another method is download any external resources and host them locally on the server that is hosting the web app, a third avenue is to use a faster DNS provider.

+Caching
+What we mean by caching for optimization is server-side.
+Caches are a seperate component from the host server and are essentially short-term memory banks.
+What they do is store content that was recently accessed by a user so that next time that content is request it can be delivered more quickly.